 Ilya began his career at Mera Networks as a wireless system engineer.
 The team Ilya worked within Mera Networks was responsible for projects in the interests of Nortel’s Wireless Technology Laboratories.
 Under that role, Ilya was in charge of solving complex engineering problems (e.g. analysing wireless system performance) through abstracted conceptual models, mathematical analysis and computer simulation/visualization.

 Since 2013 Ilya has been working with University of Nizhny Novgorod and currently he specialises in development and modelling of novel smart antenna techniques (including Phased Arrays, MIMO, SDMA, SON, Interference Cancellation etc.).
 Ilya has authored or co-authored around 20 open publications in peer-reviewed academic journals and conference/ seminar proceedings.
 He also has 2 patents granted.

 Key Areas of Expertise: Wireless Systems, Matlab, Labview, Mathcad, Excel, Antennas, IoT

 Julius Robson, MSc BEng (Hons) Wireless Technology Consultant

-At the 2013 Small Cell Forum Industry Awards he was presented with the Chairman’s award for his contribution to small cell backhaul.
-Worked in Nortel’s wireless technology laboratories, developing products and IPR for a wide range of wireless applications including Fixed Wireless Access, municipal WiFi mesh networks and MIMO-OFDM and SON technologies for LTE and WiMAX.
+At the 2013 Small Cell Forum Industry Awards Julius was presented with the Chairman’s award for his contribution to small cell backhaul.
+Julius has worked in Nortel’s wireless technology laboratories, developing products and IPR for a wide range of wireless applications including Fixed Wireless Access, municipal WiFi mesh networks and MIMO-OFDM and SON technologies for LTE and WiMAX.

 Julius works for a range of clients and projects with Real Wireless, including Ofcom, TfL and Cisco and legal firms dealing with IPR disputes.